The front door opens with a creak of rusty hinges. Yuri slips inside, walking on the balls of his feet, and pushes the door closed.

 Yuri's bedroom is tidier than it's ever been.
 His bed is made, all the magazines and clothes scattered on the floor have been picked up and hidden in the wardrobe, and he's even dusted his rarely-touched shelf of school books.

-"There she is," Yuri says, barging into the room dragging Otabek behind.
-Ange has been napping on his pillow again, even though she's not supposed to.
-Yuri drops Otabek's hand and kneels on the bed to scratch the cat behind her ears.
+"There he is," Yuri says, barging into the room dragging Otabek behind.
+Potya has been napping on his pillow again, even though he's not supposed to.
+Yuri drops Otabek's hand and kneels on the bed to scratch the cat behind his ears.
 "Have you been leaving fur all over my bed again?"

 "Sure," Yuri says, sitting back.

-Frowning, Otabek crouches down and runs one hand through Ange's fur.
-Ange purrs, settling into a more comfortable position, and Otabek flashes another brief smile.
+Frowning, Otabek crouches down and runs one hand through Potya's fur.
+Potya purrs, settling into a more comfortable position, and Otabek flashes another brief smile.

 Otabek's eyes are still on the cat.
-"What's her name?"
+"What's his name?"

-"Ange," Yuri mutters.
-"It's short for Angelica.
-It's a bit of a stupid name, really, but she won't answer to anything else.
-Not that she answers when she's called.
-She's a bit of a spoiled princess."
+"Potya," Yuri mutters.
+"It's short for Puma Tiger Scorpion.
+It's a bit of a stupid name, really, but he won't answer to anything else.
+Not that he answers when he's called.
+He's spoiled."

-He glances at Otabek, waiting for the inevitable teasing comments about did you notice that you named your cat like your fangirls, like your cat-ears-wearing fangirls – as if he could possibly not have noticed until now – but Otabek just shrugs.
-"It's a good name for a princess," he says.
-"Nice to meet you, Angelica."
+He glances at Otabek, waiting for the inevitable teasing comments about the stupid name that he chose when he was a stupid six-years-old brat, but Otabek just grins at the ball of fur.
+"It's a good name for a predator," he says.
+"Nice to meet you, Puma Tiger Scorpion."

-Yuri breaks into another smile and reaches out to pet Ange, too.
+Yuri breaks into another smile and reaches out to pet Potya, too.
 His fingers brush over Otabek's.
 He's almost jealous of the attention the cat is getting.
 "Do you have pets?"

 Otabek shakes his head.
 "I'd like to but I couldn't keep a cat in the dormitory.
 Maybe this year, now that I've got my own place."